open-telemetry/opentelemetry.io/content/en/blog/2024/prom-and-otel/index.md

 to `true`.

-Next, you need to make sure that the [Prometheus receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/receiver/prometheusreceiver/README.md) of the deployed collector is made aware of the Target Allocator in the collector config section of the spec by setting the `target_allocator.endpoint`:
+Next, you need to make sure that the [Prometheus receiver](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/receiver/prometheusreceiver/README.md) of the deployed Collector is made aware of the Target Allocator in the Collector config section of the spec by setting the `target_allocator.endpoint`:

 ```yaml